lukso-network/lsp-smart-contracts/CONTRIBUTING.md

 # Contributing

+Since the `@lukso/lsp-smart-contracts` is an Open Source project, we welcome contributions from anyone about any topics.
+You can do PRs or open issues in the repository for instance to:

+- discuss and propose new ideas or features.
+- report bug and issues.
+- introduce new features or bug fixes.

 ## **Clone project**

 Our project uses submodules, we recommend you to clone our repository using the following command: